HIV/AIDS Continuing Education for Health Professionals

-To have a curriculum survey sent to your school before you graduate, please call CHFS at (502) 564-6539, ext.
-4282, or email for instructions.
+To have a curriculum survey sent to your school before you graduate, please email for instructions.
 Allow at least one month for processing after your school responds.
 CHFS does not review curricula for students who have already graduated.

 The links below show which professional schools offer approved curricula: